AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 * Simulate the user experience.
 * For more customization, configure the Target component.

+>[!NOTE]
+>
+>Targeting mode is available in both the Page Editor and the Experience Fragment Editor.
+>
+>The following documentation is applicable to both (as they both operate on the same basis) though it is written for the Page Editor.

 You can use either AEM or Adobe Target as the targeting engine (you must have a valid Adobe Target account to use Adobe Target).
 If you are using Adobe Target, you must configure the integration first.
-See the instructions for integrating with Adobe Target. <!--See the[instructions for integrating with Adobe Target](/help/sites-administering/target.md).-->
+See the [instructions for integrating with Adobe Target](/help/sites-cloud/integrating/integrating-adobe-target.md).

 ![Targeting content](../assets/targeted-content.png)